 Protecting Your Home Against A Storm

-Since Met Eireann and UK Met released a list of storm names in October, there has been a worrying increase in storm occurrences.
-Here are some tips to help you protect your home when Storm Jake and Storm Katie come along.
+Since Met Eireann and UK Met released a list of storm names, there has been a worrying increase in storm occurrences.
+Here are some tips to help you protect your home when Storm Ophelia comes along.

 The exterior of your home